-3. A services agreement (the "Services Agreement") was made on 7 April 2014 between the Company and Midland Holdings, the holding company and controlling shareholder of the Company, whereby Midland Holdings may refer prospective purchasers of property in Hong Kong to the Company to apply for certain cashier order payments in favour of property developers or any entity designated by such property developers.
-The service fees (exclusive of disbursements) payable by Midland Holdings to the relevant member of the Group in connection with each cashier order which is provided or renewed by the relevant member of the Group pursuant to the Services Agreement shall be charged at the rate of 0.125% of the face value of the cashier's order for every 15 day period.
-Midland Holdings and the Company acknowledged and agreed that the aggregate value of cashier orders issued but not returned to the relevant member of the Group at any one time in connection with the services provided pursuant to the Services Agreement shall not exceed HK\$400,000,000.
+3. A services agreement (the "Services Agreement") was made on 7 April 2014 between the Company and Midland Holdings, the holding company and controlling shareholder of the Company, whereby Midland Holdings may refer prospective purchasers of property in Hong Kong to the Company to apply for certain cashier's order payments in favour of property developers or any entity designated by such property developers.
+The service fees (exclusive of disbursements) payable or procured to be paid by Midland Holdings to the relevant member of the Group in connection with each cashier's order which is provided or renewed by the relevant member of the Group pursuant to the Services Agreement shall be charged at the rate of 0.125% of the face value of the cashier's order for every 15 day period.
+Midland Holdings and the Company acknowledged and agreed that the aggregate value of cashier's orders issued but not returned to the relevant member of the Group at any one time in connection with the services provided pursuant to the Services Agreement shall not exceed HK\$400,000,000.
 The said transactions would provide flexibility to the Group to utilise its surplus cash at its discretion for an enhanced return.
 The term of the Services Agreement is 3 years commencing from 1 January 2014 to 31 December 2016.

-Under the Services Agreement, the maximum annual amount of fees payable by the relevant members of Midland Holdings to the Group under the Services Agreement for the year ended 31 December 2014 and the two years ending 31 December 2015 and 2016 had been fixed at HK\$10 million, HK\$12 million and HK\$12 million respectively.
-The aggregate annual value for the service fees payable by the relevant members of Midland Holdings to the Group in 2014 was HK\$5.3 million, which had not exceeded the maximum aggregate annual value for that year (details relating to the Services Agreement and the annual caps were set out in the announcement of the Company dated 7 April 2014).
+Under the Services Agreement, the maximum annual amount of the fees paid/payable by the relevant members of Midland Group to the Group under the Services Agreement for the years ended 31 December 2014 and 2015 and the year ending 31 December 2016 had been fixed at HK\$10 million, HK\$12 million and HK\$12 million respectively.
+The aggregate annual value of the service fees paid/payable by the relevant members of Midland Group to the Group under the Services Agreement in 2015 was approximately HK\$0.7 million, which had not exceeded the maximum aggregate annual value for that year (details relating to the Services Agreement and the annual caps were set out in the announcement of the Company dated 7 April 2014).